fullstackjournalists/intro-to-coding-for-journalists/self-guided-tips.md

 ### Start Here

 Start with this self-assessment: [Intro to Coding for Journalist Skills Assessment](https://docs.google.com/forms/d/e/1FAIpQLSdTTlIj_aQ0yp9NFLXKr5xMXPpLFxbz0OzamPcYWTyU7698xQ/viewform?usp=sf_link).
+If you have already filled it out, you can skip this step.

 Once you're done with that, install the tools listed in [Basic Requirements](basic-requirements.md) and visit the [course outline](README.md).
-Start with [Week 1: Why Code?/The Development Environment](https://github.com/fullstackjournalists/intro-to-coding-for-journalists/blob/master/README.md#week-one-why-codethe-development-environment).
+Once you've done that, start your journey with [Week 1: Why Code?/The Development Environment](https://github.com/fullstackjournalists/intro-to-coding-for-journalists/blob/master/README.md#week-one-why-codethe-development-environment).
 Each week has a similar structure:

 * Readings
 * Diagnostic